eflautt/ga-data-science/lessons/lesson-13/readme.md

 Typically this is done by using the text as the features or input to the model, and as in previous classifications using the label (sports or business, positive or negative) as the target or output to train on.

 When we want to include the text as features, we usually create a _binary_ feature for each word.
-Then each feature boils down do, does this piece of text contain that word.
+Then each feature boils down do - "does this piece of text contain that word?"

 To do this, we first need to create a vocabulary, where we know all of the possible words in our universe.
 We will do this in a data-driven way, usually, taking all of the words that appear in our corpus.
 We filter them based on occurrence or usefulness.